-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2024C Bonds is not excluded from gross income for federal income tax purposes under Section 103 of the Code.
-Bond Counsel is of the opinion that interest on the 2024C Bonds is exempt from State of California personal income taxes.
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority, interest on the 2024C Bonds is exempt from State of California personal income taxes.
+Bond Counsel is also of the opinion that interest on the 2024C Bonds is not excluded from gross income for federal income tax purposes under Section 103 of the Code.
 Bond Counsel expresses no opinion regarding any other tax consequences relating to the ownership or disposition of, or the amount, accrual, or receipt of interest on, the 2024C Bonds.
 The proposed form of opinion of Bond Counsel is contained in APPENDIX F hereto.